 The technology: Smart homes

-By now you’ve probably heard about the rise of the ‘smart home’ - homes with everything from smart alarms, motions sensors, thermostats and even leak detectors which can be accessed and controlled with a smartphone.
+By now you’ve probably heard about the rise of the ‘smart home’.
+Modern dwellings can have everything hooked up to a digital system, from smart alarms to motions sensors, thermostats and even leak detectors accessible and controllable with a smartphone.

-Sounds smart for sure, but how can this smart tech help in a practical sense?
-Well imagine you’ve left for work for the day, but out the blue (an unbeknownst to you) a pipe under your kitchen sink bursts!
+But how can this impact your insurance?
+Imagine you’ve left for work for the day, but out the blue a pipe under your kitchen sink bursts.
 Normally you’d come home to a soggy mess, but with a smart leak detector you’ll get an alert sent to your phone as soon as it’s detected a leak so you can spring into action and limit the damage.

 Aside from giving homeowners greater control when it comes to protecting their homes, smart home technology is also likely to be popular with home insurance providers.
-After all, anything that reduces the risk of damage from burglary, fire, flood or any other incidents to your home or valuables is going to be warmly received by insurers, because fewer incidents mean fewer payouts.
-In exchange, homeowners who are willing to deck their homes out with smart technology can expect better value premiums.
-In fact, it’s already happening, with UK-based insurer Neos utilising smart home technology as part of their insurance offers.
+Anything that reduces the risk of damage from burglary to fire, flood or any other incidents to your home or valuables is going to be warmly received, because fewer incidents mean fewer payouts.

 Health and Life Insurance